Tomas Jack-Kurdyla: Professional career

+Edmonton Elks

 Jack-Kurdyla was drafted fourth overall in the 2020 CFL draft by the Edmonton Eskimos.
 He became the highest-drafted Buffalo player in the CFL.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and was officially signed by the Edmonton Elks on February 17, 2021.
 He was released on May 5, 2025.

+Calgary Stampeders

 Jack-Kurdyla signed with the Calgary Stampeders on May 14, 2025.
+In 2025, he played in nine regular season games.
+He changed his jersey number from 68 to 64 in the following offseason.
+He dressed in two games in 2026 while spending five on the reserve roster.
+Jack-Kurdyla was later released on July 28, 2026.